-Group therapy is a form of therapy that a clinical therapist works with a number of clients simultaneously
+Group therapy is a form of therapy that a Social Worker and Psychotherapist work with a number of clients simultaneously.

 How does group therapy work?

-The group normally consists of a minimum of five members to a maximum if fifteen, and meet once per week over a number of weeks, dependant on the group
+The group normally consists of a minimum of five members to a maximum of fifteen, and meets once per week over a number of weeks, depending on the group

 - The group and the therapist sit in a circle where all members are able to see each other, and the therapist leads/guides the discussion and process in order to provide structure.

-- Groups are often created around a shared issue or same goal, this can include:
+- Groups are often created around a shared issue or the same goal, this can include:

 Who can benefit from Group Therapy?

-- Gain encouragement from peers as the group dynamic allows members to feel supported and accepted
+- It can help you to gain encouragement from peers as the group dynamic allows members to feel supported and accepted.

 - The group provides a safe environment and provides new ways of interacting.

-- For a therapist being able to observe members in a group setting can allow for more valuable feedback
+- For a Social Worker or Psychotherapist being able to observe members in a group setting can allow for more valuable feedback.